wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-privileged-identity-management-configure.md

 In order to activate a role, a temporary admin needs to request a time-bound "activation" for the role.
 The activation can be requested using the **Activate my role** option in Azure AD Privileged Identity Management.

-An admin who wants to activate a role needs to initialize Azure AD Privileged Identity Management in the Azure Preview portal.
+An admin who wants to activate a role needs to initialize Azure AD Privileged Identity Management in the Azure Management Portal.

 Any type of admin can use Azure AD Privileged Identity Management to activate his or her role.